 Do you want to mail to a list of specific addresses?

-With EDDM your mail-piece will be sent to every household on the carrier route you have chosen.
-You can target census demographics like, age range, household income and size to better target potential customers.
-However, if you have a mailing list picked out already or are interested in in targeting specific households, a traditional direct mail solution may be better for your needs.
+With Every Door Direct Mail, your EDDM postcards, EDDM flyers, and other EDDM mail-pieces will be sent to every household on the carrier route you have chosen.
+You can target census demographics like age range, household income and size to better target potential customers.
+However, if you have a mailing list picked out already or are interested in targeting specific households, a more targeted direct mail solution may be better for your needs.

 Are you a Business to Business (B2B) retailer?

-If you are promoting your B2B services through direct mail or need to mail to just the businesses in a certain geographic area, you can easily do so using our direct mail list building tool for businesses.
+If you are promoting your B2B services through proven direct mail or need to mail to just the businesses in a certain geographic area, you can easily achieve this by using our direct mail list building tool for businesses.

 What is regular "direct mail?"
-Direct mail encompasses a wide variety of marketing materials, including brochures, catalogs, postcards, newsletters and sales letters.
-Major corporations know that direct-mail advertising is one of the most effective and profitable ways to reach out to new and existing clients.
-What's the advantage?
-Unlike other forms of advertising, in which you're never sure just who's getting your message, direct mail lets you communicate one-on-one with your target audience.
-That allows you to control who receives your message, when it's delivered, what's in the envelope and how many people you reach.
+Direct mail encompasses a wide variety of marketing materials, including brochures, catalogs, postcards, newsletters, sales letters and more.
+Major corporations and successful marketers, know that direct mail advertising is one of the most effective ways to reach out to new and existing clients and it generates one of the highest ROIs compared to any other marketing strategy.
+What’s the advantage of direct mail marketing?
+Unlike other forms of advertising, in which you’re never sure just who’s getting your message, direct mail lets you communicate one-on-one with your target audience in a tangible way.
+Direct mail allows you to control and track who receives your messages, when it’s delivered, and how many people you reach, while avoiding the digital clutter that accompanies any online marketing effort.

-Direct mailing (sometimes called "bulk mailing") is a very powerful tool that your business can use to target a specific consumer or business type that can best benefit from your business.
-If you are a new business or have not been collecting customer data, assembling a targeted mailing list can take a very long time.
-That’s why many businesses in the mail services industry now offer targeted mailing lists.
-These lists are highly customizable and can be targeted at very specific groups who share specific qualities such as age, gender or job title.
+Direct mailing (called “bulk mailing” when large quantities of mail are being sent out) is a very powerful tool that your company can use to target a specific consumer or business type that can best benefit from your company.
+If you are a new business or have not been collecting customer data, assembling your own mailing list can take a very long time.
+That’s why many businesses in the print and mail services industry offer targeted mailing lists.
+These lists are highly customizable and can be targeted to very specific groups who share specific qualities such as interests, age, gender, job title, and more.

-These tailored direct mailing lists can enable our customers to get started with creating their own targeted mail campaigns.
-Choose from a variety of key parameters to ensure that your mail-piece is delivered to the consumers or business that matter the most.
+These tailored direct mailing lists can enable you to get started with creating your own targeted direct mail campaigns.
+Choose from a variety of key parameters including ZIP code and specific demographics to ensure that your mail pieces are delivered to the consumers or businesses that matter the most.

-Every Door Direct Mail encompasses a subsection of direct mail that doesn't target based on shared qualities, but rather, targets based on shared mail carrier routes.
-EDDM pieces will not be addressed to individuals, but rather to "Current Residents" or "Our Neighbor" since there's no guarantee any specific piece will go to any specific household.
-This is why EDDM's rates are lower.
-But that doesn't mean it doesn't have its strengths and advantages.
+Every Door Direct Mail encompasses a subsection of direct mail that doesn’t target based on shared qualities, but rather, targets based on shared USPS postal routes.
+EDDM mail pieces will not be addressed to individuals, but rather to “Current Resident” or “Our Neighbor” since there’s no guarantee that any specific mailer will be delivered to any specific household.
+This is one factor why EDDM’s rates are lower.
+But that doesn’t mean it doesn’t have its strengths and advantages, including getting the word out about your brand to as many people as possible in the most affordable and effective way.

-As long as you order your EDDM printing and mailing at least one to two weeks prior to when you want it to be arriving in mailboxes, you should be safe, generally speaking.
-Instances that fall towards the 14 day mail delivery tend to be mailers that are either being mailed to physically remote mail routes or mailers that are sent during peak mail volume such as right around the holidays or Black Friday.
+As long as you order your EDDM printing and mailing at least one to two weeks prior to when you want it to arrive in your audiences’ mailboxes, you are generally safe.
+Instances that fall towards the 14 day EDDM delivery time tend to be EDDM mailers that are either being mailed to physically remote mail routes or mailers that are sent during peak mail volume such as around the holidays.

 Using EDDM to achieve your marketing goals